Looking for the best rod for striper fishing?

 - Near-Perfect Grip

 The PENN Carnage II Boat Spinning Rod is a fantastic rod to take out on the boat.
-Each of these bad boys comes equipped with a gimbal, meaning you can place it in the rod holder and not worry about it flying out.
+Each of these bad boys comes equipped with a gimbal mount, meaning you can place it in the rod holder and not worry about it flying out.

 It’s made using a spiral-wrapped fiberglass/carbon process, which provides excellent reliability and an incredible backbone.
 The reel seat is machined aluminum, providing an even, smooth balance to the overall rod.